-On November 27th., 2018, the Company entered into a Farm-in Agreement with Montajes JM ("JM") where NSE has the right to earn up to 100% in Block VMM-18 (the "Project") owned by Montajes JM, the vendor will receive a 5% overriding royalty in the production in the block.
+As further described above in Section 3, Corporate History and General Development - Colombia, on November 27th., 2018, the Company entered into the Agreement with JM where the Company acquired the right to earn up to 100% in the Project.
+Under the Project, JM was entitled to a 5% royalty in the production of Block VMM-18.

-The VMM 18 is an E&P Contract with the Colombian National Hydrocarbons Agency ("ANH") it has a total area of 75,968 acres located in the Middle Magdalena Basin.

-The acquisition of the property requires the execution of an exploratory well, therefore an environmental study in the prospective area was required.
+The VMM 18 is an E&P Contract with the ANH it has a total area of 75,968 acres located in the Middle Magdalena Basin.
+The acquisition of the property required the execution of an exploratory well, therefore an environmental study in the prospective area was required.